 The Krumlov Castle Complex was built in the 13th century and is the second-largest historic building in the Czech Republic.
 Previously, it belonged to the Rožmberk family.

-It consists of around 40 buildings, courtyards, a theatre as well as a museum, and 7 hectares of garden.
+It has around 40 buildings, courtyards, a theatre, a museum, and 7 hectares of garden.
 And it only takes a few minutes from the Old Town to get to the castle complex.

-There are basic guided tour routes offered by the beautiful castle.
+The beautiful castle offers primary guided tour routes.
 However, many areas of the castle can be visited for no cost, for example, the Mantelbrücke, the courtyards, and the gardens.

-On the hillside of the castle district, Cesky Krumlov’s Castle Tower stands proud at over 162 steps high.
+Cesky Krumlov’s Castle Tower stands proud at over 162 steps high on the castle district’s hillside.

 As a result, it is the town’s highest viewpoint and shows a panoramic view of the town, the castle hill, and the Vltava River.